rogerbinns/apsw/_sources/build.rst.txt

 APSW needs to see the same options as SQLite to correctly match it.
 For example if SQLite is compiled without loadable extensions, then APSW also needs to know that at compile time because the APIs won't be present.
-Another example is :meth:`Cursor.description_full` needs to know if `SQLITE_ENABLE_COLUMN_METADATA` was defined when building SQLite for the same reason.
+Another example is :attr:`Cursor.description_full` needs to know if `SQLITE_ENABLE_COLUMN_METADATA` was defined when building SQLite for the same reason.